gjliesen/AeroML2/README.md

 """
-default_config_path is the default configuration for the imported network, custom configurations can be created with the network specific configuration model
+default_config_path is the default configuration for the imported network, custom configurations can be created with the network specific configuration module
 """

 # Create a Manager instance